GitoriousLispBackup/eql/CL_EQL/README.txt

 PREAMBLE
 ========

-This is just an experimental idea: please don't expect too much from it!
+This is an experimental idea: please don't expect too much from it!

 SO, WHAT IS IT?